 Pablo Lunin is a product and industrial designer.
 After completing his studies as a product and industrial designer in 2012, Pablo worked for two years on developing new chocolate products for a multi-national company.
 In 2015 he joined his father’s company, Dukta, and started the license business with producing partners and the distribution of the flexible wood panels.
 He is co-owner of Dukta since 2017.

 Wood and engineered wood are made flexible with a patented incision process.
 Complex incisions allow textile-like properties plus create transparency and sound absorbing properties unexpected from wood products.
 These innovative products adapt to a wide range of applications including wall and ceiling panels, free-standing screens, and acoustic installations.
-Available in full sheets as well as acoustic wall panel products, the four patterns of incised wood are available in select engineered woods and hardwoods.

 Part of the MillerKnoll collective